OutWooods/work-better/features.md

 - Can pause time

+- Make the advice/comments hideable (maybe in the corner, a 'clear view' options)

+- The head tab says which task and count

 ## Mulling over

 - Can type in goal at top

 - Second, slightly louder sound if not noticed a minute later

-- Better name for focus areas
+- Better name for focus areas (dont want to use the word task - might go with jobs)

-- Make the advice/comments hideable (maybe in the corner, a 'clear view' options)

-- The head tab says which task and count

 - Have a log for the day of completed cycles (Task, Time, start and end, check count).
 Maybe optional logger of things.